Prince Harry And Meghan Markle Engaged? Buckingham Palace Meeting Sparks Royal Wedding Rumors

-Prince Harry and Meghan Markle are about to get engaged, or at least that’s the speculation going on across all social media since the Buckingham Palace called an “emergency meeting” this morning.
+Prince Harry and Meghan Markle are about to get engaged, or at least that’s the speculation going on across all social media since Buckingham Palace called an “emergency meeting” this morning.

 It might look like at first that people are jumping to conclusions, but they do have many good reasons to believe that Harry and Meghan are on the brink of getting engaged, as reported by Daily Record.